xpipe-io/xpipe/README.md

 - The open-source core that you can find this repository.
 It is licensed under the [Apache License 2.0](/LICENSE.md).
 - The closed-source extensions, mostly for homelab/professional plan features, which are not included in this repository

-Additional features are available in the homelab/professional plan .
+Additional features are available in the homelab/professional plan.
 For more details see https://xpipe.io/pricing.
 If your enterprise puts great emphasis on having access to the full source code, there are also full source-available enterprise options available.

 ## Documentation